 With all this free time on your hands, you might be wondering how to make money on the side of your existing job.
 A side hustle is a flexible second job that brings in extra income.
 It could be something that will help you improve your skills for your main career, or an opportunity to explore other careers without quitting your main job.
 More often than not, though, it’s something you’re passionate about.

 Perhaps you’re a marketer who knows all about coding.
 Ever thought about teaching it on the side?
 Or maybe you’re an accountant with an eye for design.
-In that case, why not turn some of those ideas into profitable products?
+In that case, why not turn some of those ideas into profitable products and start issuing invoices?
 In this blog post, we’ll explore how taking up a side hustle can help you make a passive income, as well as discussing some of the most profitable options.

 If you have a financial goal you’re hoping to reach each month, freelance writing is a side hustle that can allow you to predict how much you can make.
 Depending on your experience and what your rate is, freelance writing has the potential to earn you plenty of extra cash in your spare time.
 Just starting out?
 Sign up with a site like Fiverr or Upwork and build your portfolio from there, or take an intro course to build your skillset.